Choosing and Using The Right Baby Gates For Stair Tops

 Teach older kids on how to properly use the gate – on how it works, how they could open it, and the importance of properly closing it afterward.

-Make sure to stress this as often as possible until you are 100% sure that your older child has it understood to make sure of your baby’s and your other children’s safety at all times within the house.
+Make sure to stress this as often as possible until you are 100% sure that your older child has it understood to make sure of your baby’s and your other children’s safety within the house at all times.

 Again, accidents can happen anytime, and kids, even older ones, can sometimes forget the huge responsibility of using a baby gate and making sure that it is properly closed.